Looking to add a Tillandsia xerographica to your plant collection? Check out our T. xerographica plants and purchase one today!

-It's easy to see why the Xerographica air plant is a favorite of ours, and among many tillandsia enthusiasts.
-A slow-growing epiphyte, the Xerographica gets its name from the Greek words xeros ("dry) and graphia ("writing"), and originates in Mexico, Guatemala, and El Salvador.
+It's easy to see why the Tillandsia xerographica air plant is a favorite of ours, and among many Tillandsia enthusiasts.
+Get your own xerographica plant to display in your house!
+A slow-growing epiphyte, the T. xerographica gets its name from the Greek words xeros ("dry) and graphia ("writing"), and originates in Mexico, Guatemala, and El Salvador.
 This stately and large plant is characterized by its full and striking spherical shape.

-Beacause of its full and striking shape, it is a favorite among florists and designers in tablescapes, tillandsia arrangements, and even wedding bouquets.
+Beacause of its full and striking shape, it is a favorite among florists and designers in tablescapes, Tillandsia arrangements, and even wedding bouquets.
 Their impressive size and spherical shape have even inspired brides to use them on their own as a simple, modern alternative to a full bouquet.
-I used a large Xerographica in my wedding bouquet, along with simple white hydrangeas, craspedia (billy balls) and baby's breath (read more about how we used air plants in our wedding here):
+I used a large T. xerographica in my wedding bouquet, along with simple white hydrangeas, craspedia (billy balls) and baby's breath (read more about how we used air plants in our wedding here):

 Comments will be approved before showing up.